Armis vs Tenable Security Center comparison

 Risk-Based Vulnerability Management

-Armis is ranked 13th in Risk-Based Vulnerability Management with 1 review while Tenable Security Center is ranked 1st in Risk-Based Vulnerability Management with 48 reviews.
-Armis is rated 8.0, while Tenable Security Center is rated 8.2.
-The top reviewer of Armis writes "A straightforward and user-friendly solution that can be used for asset intelligence".
+Armis is ranked 13th in Risk-Based Vulnerability Management with 2 reviews while Tenable Security Center is ranked 1st in Risk-Based Vulnerability Management with 48 reviews.
+Armis is rated 8.6, while Tenable Security Center is rated 8.2.
+The top reviewer of Armis writes "Improves device visibility and adapts according to an organization’s security demands".
 On the other hand, the top reviewer of Tenable Security Center writes "A security solution for vulnerability assessment with automated scans".
 Armis is most compared with Nozomi Networks, Forescout Platform, Axonius, Claroty Platform and CyberX, whereas Tenable Security Center is most compared with Tenable Vulnerability Management, Qualys VMDR, Tenable Nessus, Rapid7 InsightVM and Horizon3.ai.

 See our list of best Risk-Based Vulnerability Management vendors.